Red-Teapot/KPACUBO/README.md

 To build and upload your game, run `cargo make publish`.
 This will build the ZIP archives and upload them to Itch.io via Butler.
+Don't forget to make the game project first in the dashboard.

 ## License